vimlet/eon/eon-docs/md/tutorial/[3]Core Introduction.md

 [Usage]<>

-eon imported components can be added **declarative** using html tags or **programmatically** creating and appending elements to the DOM with javascript.
+Eon imported components can be added **declaratively** using html tags or **programmatically** creating and appending elements to the DOM with javascript.

 ## Import

-In order to be able to use eon components, first they must be imported, since this operation is fully asynchronous its recommend to declare component imports on the `head` section.
-You may access the a wide library of components under the `ui` directory or any other custom element in a directory of your choice.
+In order to be able to use eon components, first they must be imported, since this operation is fully asynchronous its recommended to declare component imports on the `head` section.
+You may access to the wide library of components under the `ui` directory or any other custom element in a directory of your choice.

 ```[html]
 <!DOCTYPE html>